PhD in Medical Science: Degree Program Information

 In many cases, a Ph.D. in Medical Science degree can be earned along with a Doctor of Medicine (M.D.) as part of a joint degree program; however, terminal doctorate degrees in this field are also available.
 Focused on research, doctoral programs in medical science are interdisciplinary and integrated with a number of fields of medicine, such as pain management, molecular medicine or cancer biology.

 A Doctor of Philosophy in Medical Science program is designed for students who wish to conduct research in biomedicine.
-At the doctoral level, students are often able to tailor their programs according to their interests and needs.
-Some Ph.D. programs require students to teach a given number of units, based on the idea that this is important for professional growth.
+Doctoral students are often able to tailor their programs according to their interests and needs.
+Some Ph.D. programs require students to teach a given number of undergraduate courses.
 Both independent research and a dissertation are required to earn a Ph.D. in Medical Science.
 Some programs also require an internship.

 The minimum educational prerequisite for a doctoral program in medical science is a bachelor's degree, but many schools require applicants to hold a master's degree in a biomedical, medical or health science field.
 A minimum 3.0 GPA is also required.
 Those schools that require a bachelor's degree typically also have a list of prerequisite courses, such as general biology and general chemistry.
 Other required courses depend upon the program, but may include quantitative analysis, organic chemistry, general physics and math, with calculus recommended.